 Parkin Drawing Prize – winners: Where are they now?

-We caught up with Monique to find out what she’s up to these days and the impact the Parkin Drawing Prize had on her life.
+We caught up with Mark to find out what he’s up to these days and the impact the Parkin Drawing Prize had on his life.

 What are you doing now?

 I am working on a number of art projects in the studio.
 I am a full-time artist so every day is essentially a continuation of my practice.
 The projects are self-determined and involve different aspects around media, scale and concept.
 Each project feeds into the next one and hopefully resolves itself through that process.
 At a certain point I will sort out artworks for exhibition with the galleries in Auckland, Wellington and Christchurch who represent my work.
 Drawing is a core element within all of the projects.

 How did your Parkin win help you and your career?